redux-loop/redux-loop/README.md

 > in response to an action are just one of all possible effects an action can
 > have on application state.

-Many of the other possible methods for handling effects in Redux which focus on action-creators guide the user either explicitly or implicitly to understand asynchronous effects as a significantly different concept than reducer state transitions simply because they are asynchronous.
+Many other methods for handling effects in Redux, especially those implemented with action-creators, incorrectly teach the user that asynchronous effects are fundamentally different from synchronous state transitions.
+This separation encourages divergent and increasingly specific means of processing particular types effects.
+Instead, we should focus on making our reducers powerful enough to handle asynchronous effects as well as synchronous state transitions.
 With `redux-loop`, the reducer doesn't just decides what happens _*now*_ due to a particular action, it decides what happens _*next*_.
 All of the behavior of your application can be traced through one place, and that behavior can be easily broken apart and composed back together.
-This is one of the most powerful features of the Elm Architecture, and with `redux-loop` it can be a feature of Redux as well.
+This is one of the most powerful features of the Elm architecture, and with `redux-loop` it can be a feature of Redux as well.

 ## Tutorial